 If you’re looking for somewhere to stay on the Amalfi Coast that offers beach options as well as history and art spots to visit, Amalfi is a great location.
 The Duomo is a sight that you can’t miss, along with the St Andrew Fountain, the Chiostro del Paradiso, and the Maritime Museum in the old armory.

-When you’re thinking about staying either in Amalfi or Positano, your interests in your trip are important.
-Positano is known more for the picturesque views and name to fame, but without much to visit and see culturally.
+Positano is known more for its picturesque views and name to fame, but without much to visit and see culturally.
 Amalfi on the other hand is rich in sites with a lot more to offer if you’re looking to explore art and history.

-Amalfi is closer to the beaches as well as quite flat in comparison to Sorrento or Positano, and that makes it a great location to visit with kids.
-It’s much easier to navigate around and without the crowds of Positano or Sorrento, you’re likely going to have a much more relaxing trip with little ones.
+Amalfi vs Sorrento or Positano is closer to the beaches as well as quite flat in comparison, and that makes it a great location to visit with kids.
+It’s much easier to navigate around and without the crowds of the other two towns, you’re likely going to have a much more relaxing trip with little ones.

 Where to Stay in Amalfi

-If you’ve chosen Amalfi over Sorrento or Positano, then you’re going to need a great place to rest your head.
+If you’ve chosen Amalfi over Sorrento and Positano, then you’re going to need a great place to rest your head.
 Check out these suggestions to find out where to stay in Amalfi:

-Hotel Residence – For those after the high life and luxury in Amalfi, then you cannot go wrong with this plush hotel.
+Hotel Residence – For those after the high life and luxury in Amalfi, you cannot go wrong with this plush hotel.
 They have countless luxe rooms on offer and a number of wonderful amenities to ensure you have a wonderful stay.
 They are also well-located for exploring all of the highlights of Amalfi and beyond.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Amalfi hotels!